alaserm/VisualTAF/README.md

 ExcelTAF is a  **T**est **A**utomation **F**ramework for rapid and easy test case creation and execution **in EXCEL**.
 ExcelTAF allows assembly of test cases in EXCEL by **just copy/pasting** keywords on one sheet and linking them to test data in another sheet.
 Also this framework allows you to cut your test execution time **tenfold** by running your tests in parallel in multiple browsers at the same time.
+This tool by design enforces automation best practices, so there is no "record and playback" or other features that are not used in REAL test automation as they make scripts unmaintainable.

 [![Main Screen](http://23.236.144.243/VisualTAFScreenshots/overallcomponents3.png)](http://23.236.144.243/VisualTAFScreenshots/overallcomponents3.png)